sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     endpoint is something you configure in the manifest.yml file of the registration server
 -   Demo how to use httpie or postMan
+-   (Bill) ??he does not want to use the term Microservices

 ## Code review